JosiasBatista/JosiasBatista/README.md

 ## Hi!
 I'm Josias 😎

-  - 👨🏽‍💻 Currently working as a full developer at Accenture
+  - 👨🏽‍💻 Currently working as a fullstack developer at Accenture
   - 📈 Developing an iOS and Android app using React Native
   - 🧐 Always learning and developing my skills
   - 🥇 Passionate about sports